Cryptocurrency: Physical crypto

 Physical cryptocurrency coins have been made as promotional items and some have become collectibles.
 Some of these have a private key embedded in them to access crypto worth a few dollars.
 There have also been attempts to issue bitcoin "bank notes".

 The term "physical bitcoin" is used in the finance industry when investment funds that hold crypto purchased from crypto exchanges put their crypto holdings in a specialised bank called a "custodian".

 These physical representations of cryptocurrency do not hold any value by themselves; these are only utilized for collectable purposes.
 For example, the first incarnation of the bitcoin Casascius, coins made of silver, brass or aluminum sometimes with gold plating, or Titan Bitcoin, which in silver or gold versions are sought after by numismatists.

 Architecture

-Cryptocurrency is produced by an entire cryptocurrency system collectively, at a rate that is defined when the system is created and that is publicly stated.
-In centralized banking and economic systems such as the US Federal Reserve System, corporate boards or governments control the supply of currency.
-In the case of cryptocurrency, companies or governments cannot produce new units and have not so far provided backing for other firms, banks, or corporate entities that hold asset value measured in it.
 The underlying technical system upon which cryptocurrencies are based was created by Satoshi Nakamoto.

 Within a proof-of-work system such as bitcoin, the safety, integrity, and balance of ledgers are maintained by a community of mutually distrustful parties referred to as miners.
 Miners use their computers to help validate and timestamp transactions, adding them to the ledger in accordance with a particular timestamping scheme.
 In a proof-of-stake blockchain, transactions are validated by holders of the associated cryptocurrency, sometimes grouped together in stake pools.

 Most cryptocurrencies are designed to gradually decrease the production of that currency, placing a cap on the total amount of that currency that will ever be in circulation.
 Compared with ordinary currencies held by financial institutions or kept as cash on hand, cryptocurrencies can be more difficult for seizure by law enforcement.